 Suffering from pain, soreness in certain muscles or even restricted breathing when you run?
 These could be signs of poor running technique.
 Here’s eight signs indicating poor running technique, and how to work on these weaknesses.

-- Overly fatigued or aching quads or hips – indicating these muscles are cheating by working more than others needed to propel each stride forwards i.e usually your glutes.
+This is an indication these muscles are cheating by working more than others needed to propel each stride forwards i.e usually your glutes.
 It is essential to complete running-specific strength and conditioning/core work in order to correct weaknesses or bad habits.
-As we fatigue our technique will inevitably fade; this is where the strength work needs to kick in
+As we fatigue our technique will inevitably fade; this is where the strength work needs to kick in.

-- Particular muscles being more sore or varying from one side to the other as this could indicate a strength or biomechanical imbalance.
+A certain ammout of soreness is to be expected after a run but if particular muscles are noticibly more sore or if pain varies from one side to the other, this could indicate a strength or biomechanical imbalance.
 Perform strengthening exercises focusing on the muscles that frequently become sore after running.

 Run on the clouds – imagine you are running on the clouds so if the foot stays on the ground for too long it will sink straight through it.